Ex-NBA player Tate George indicted in Ponzi case

 Friday's indictment by a Newark, New Jersey, grand jury came six months after George, 43, was charged with one count of wire fraud.

-Thomas Ashley, a lawyer for George, did not return requests for comment.
+Thomas Ashley, a lawyer for George, did not immediately respond to a request for comment.

-Prosecutors said George collected more than $2 million between 2005 and 2011 for his firm, the George Group, from investors who believed their money would be used to buy and develop real estate projects, including in Connecticut and New Jersey.
+Prosecutors said George collected more than $2 million between 2005 and 2011 for his firm, the George Group, from investors who believed their money would be used to buy and develop real estate projects.

-George told some investors that there was "no risk" to their principal and provided some investors with schedules for expected interest payments, according to the indictment.

-Instead, prosecutors said George used new money to repay earlier investors, and spent some money on home improvement projects, child support payments, restaurant meals, clothing and gas.
+Instead, prosecutors said George used the money to repay earlier investors and spent some on home improvement projects, child support payments, restaurant meals, clothing and gas.

 The George Group had virtually no income-generating operations, although the defendant claimed to have more than $500 million of assets under management, prosecutors said.